-Following a car accident, you will be expected to talk to the other driver or drivers involved in the accident, police who respond to the scene of the crash, and adjusters from the insurance companies.
-In all these discussions, you need to take care about what you say.
-Certain statements that you might make may later come back to adversely impact your rights and options for pursuing a legal claim for compensation.
-Below we have compiled four things you absolutely should never say after being involved in a car accident.
+Following a car accident, you will be expected to talk to the other driver or drivers involved.
+The police that respond to the crash scene.
+And adjusters from the insurance companies.
+In all these discussions, you must care about what you say.
+Certain statements you might make may later come back to adversely impact your rights and options for pursuing a legal compensation claim.
+Below we have compiled four things you should never say after being involved in a car accident.

-After a car accident, you might inadvertently offer an apology to the other driver or drivers involved in the crash.
+After a car accident, you might inadvertently apologize to the other driver or drivers involved.
 Even if you don’t think you bear any responsibility for causing the accident, saying “I’m sorry” can seem like a way to offer sympathy or empathy to the other driver, especially if their vehicle has been badly damaged or someone in their car was injured.

-But you should never offer words of apology after an accident, even if you are simply trying to be nice.
+But you should never offer words of apology after an accident, even if you try to be nice.
 Your words may later be used in a car accident claim to try to argue that you knew you caused the accident.

 “I didn’t see you”

-Sometimes a driver who is involved in an accident may blurt out something along the lines of “I didn’t see you.”
-A driver may say something like this either when trying to piece together what happened in the crash or, like words of apology, trying to offer sympathy after a devastating accident.
+Sometimes a driver involved in an accident may blurt out something like “I didn’t see you.”
+A driver may say something like this when trying to piece together what happened in the crash.
+Much like words of apology, trying to offer sympathy after a devastating accident.

-Even if you think you bear responsibility for causing an accident because you never saw the other car prior to the collision, you should avoid discussing what you saw or didn’t see in the moments leading up to the crash.
-In the minutes after a car accident, you likely don’t have all the facts about what happened in the crash.
+Even if you think you bear responsibility for causing an accident because you never saw the other car before the collision, you should avoid discussing what you saw or didn’t see in the moments leading up to the crash.
+You likely don’t have all the facts about what happened in the crash minutes after a car accident.

 Just because you did not see the other vehicle before the collision does not necessarily mean you caused the crash.
 The facts may later show that the other driver’s actions caused the accident.
 But saying things like “I didn’t see you” may later be offered as evidence that you admitted to fault for the crash.